AdobeDocs/campaign-classic.pt-BR/help/delivery/using/attaching-files.md

 ### Anexar uma mensagem personalizada {#attach-a-personalized-message}

-A opção **[!UICONTROL The file content is personalized and converted into PDF format at the time of delivery for each message]** permite selecionar um arquivo com campos de personalização, como o sobrenome e o nome do recipient pretendido.
+A opção **[!UICONTROL The file content is personalized and converted into PDF format at the time of delivery for each message]** permite selecionar um arquivo com campos de personalização, como o sobrenome e o nome do destinatário pretendido.

 ![](assets/s_ncs_user_wizard_email_calc_attachement_06.png)